TheColorPlum/IBOB/docs/backend.md

     ```

   > Note: In development, this request does not actually spin up a user-server.
 Instead, it just puts an entry in the directory for a user-server that is *assumed already running*.
 So, you have to start the user-server manually before logging in.
 See the [Frontend](frontend.md) section for details on this.

+  > Another note: We have not implemented signature checking yet, so for now this request does *not* require a signature.

 And main pages: